dondongwon/LPMDataset/README.md

 ### 08/26/22

+- [x] (Reviewer MsAX) Pip-only requirements.txt (dataset only) - can be found in main directory in `Setting up the Environment`
 - [x] (Reviewer MsAX) Google Colab quickstart - [Link to Colab Quickstart](https://colab.research.google.com/drive/1htS8UltlGOw3XZiNFBx74z0of-4HJQ7l?usp=sharing)

 ### 08/22/22

-- [x] (Reviewer MsAX, GHav) Include requirements.txt - can be found in main directory in `Setting up the Environment`
+- [x] (Reviewer MsAX, GHav) Include requirements.txt (full baseline models, etc)- can be found in main directory in `Setting up the Environment`

 - [x] (Reveiwer MsAX) Include human evaluation results, exact testing sets to enable investigatation on where humans fail - can be found in `/human_study`